NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 	l = {{1, 0}, {2, 1}}
 	u = {{a, b}, {0, 0}}

-In this case
+In this case, to verify that $P M Q = L U$ input

 	NCDot[l, u] - m[[p, q]]

-is the zero matrix because $P M Q = L U$.
+which should return a zero matrix.
 As with partial pivoting, the permutation matrices $P$ and $Q$ are never constructed.
 Instead we used `Part` (`[[]]`) to permute both columns and rows.

 Finally [`NCLDLDecomposition`](#NCLDLDecomposition) computes the